erizov/Professor/semester_3/lecture_10_graph_algorithms/dijkstra/README.md

 ## Often Used Together With

-Dijkstra is commonly used in combination with:
+Dijkstra is used in combination with:

 - **Dfs**: Often combined for comprehensive solutions
-- **Bfs**: Often combined for comprehensive solutions
-- **Bellman Ford**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks